Stand by Me (film): Events and tourism

-Brownsville, Oregon has held an annual "Stand By Me Day" since 2007.
+Brownsville, Oregon has held an annual "Stand by Me Day" since 2007.
 The event has attracted international participants.
-On July 24, 2010, a 25th Anniversary celebration of the filming of Stand by Me was held in Brownsville.
+On July 24, 2010, a 25th anniversary celebration of the filming of Stand by Me was held in Brownsville.
 The event included a cast and crew Q&A session, an amateur pie-eating contest, and an outdoor showing of the film.

-In 2013, July 23 was designated as Stand By Me Day by the Brownsville Chamber of Commerce.
+In 2013, July 23 was designated as Stand by Me Day by the Brownsville Chamber of Commerce.
 To encourage tourism, the city has embedded a penny in the street at a location where the fictional Vern found one in the film.
 An advertising mural painted for the movie production has survived.

-Following the July 2024 Stand By Me Day, its event organizers—after input from businesses, fans, volunteers—decided to schedule the annual event for the fourth Saturday of July.
+Following the July 2024 Stand by Me Day, its event organizers—after input from businesses, fans, volunteers—decided to schedule the annual event for the fourth Saturday of July.

+Thousands of fans returned to Brownsville, Oregon, on Saturday, July 25, 2026 for the 40th anniversary celebration of “Stand By Me,” an event that turns the town into a living pilgrimage site for movie lovers.
+Hosts and filmmakers described how physically walking through the locations where the coming-of-age classic was shot helps the “magic” feel real again.
+The festival included interviews and documentary elements such as Oregon cinematographer Eli S. Pyke’s short film “Stand By Oregon,” which premiered in Brownsville’s Pioneer Park.

+Attendees came from around the world, marked on an information booth map spanning countries including Canada, China, France, Germany, Hungary, Ireland, Japan, Mexico, and New Zealand.
+Some returned for multiple years—such as Nick Short from England—while others treated the day as a personal story: filmmaker Jonathan Schupak, who traveled from France while dressed as Gordie Lachance, linked the film’s themes to his own search to better understand his relationship with his father.
+Visitors engaged in autograph collecting, guided walking tours, cosplay-style characters, and scene reenactments, including the gun reveal behind the Brownsville Pharmacy/Blue Point Diner and “The Great Tri-County Bakeoff & Pie Eat.”

+The celebration also blended community events with entertainment.
+Governor Tina Kotek and her spouse attended the fan forum, while local youth and volunteers reprised roles and served as “Pez Girls.”
+Food offerings included blueberry pancake breakfast, multiple vendors, and nearly 100 blueberry pies sold by The American Legion Post 184.
+The day wrapped with a classic car show, live music, fan forum, an a cappella performance by the Stand By Me Singers, and an evening screening of the film; reflecting its core message of friendship, loss, and transition from adolescent innocence into adulthood.